-Remuneration report
+Remuneration Report

-Our objective is to reward our employees fairly and competitively, according to their capabilities, skills, responsibilities, experience and performance levels.
-The level of salaries we pay is one of a number of elements in our strategy to retain, motivate and, where necessary, recruit high-quality people.
-The Bank has a formal Remuneration Policy that sets out the remuneration principles.
+The Remuneration Committee is constituted to enable the Committee to exercise competent and independent judgement on remuneration policies, practices and incentives.
+Governance of the remuneration includes fairness of pay and ensures that the Bank remunerates responsibly and transparently.
+The level of salaries the Bank pays is one of a number of elements in its strategy to retain, motivate and, where necessary, recruit high-quality people.
+The Bank has a formal Compensation Policy that sets out the remuneration principles.